mikemckiernan/NeMo-Guardrails/docs/evaluation/README.md

 *The threshold used for align_score is 0.7, i.e. an align_score >= 0.7 is considered a factual statement, and an align_score < 0.7 signifies an incorrect statement.
 ^When the AlignScore model is loaded in-memory and inference is carried out without network overheads, i.e., not as a RESTful service.

+#### Related Documentation

+For information about evaluating the accuracy and performance of input and output rails with content safety, refer to [Measuring the Effectiveness and Performance of AI Guardrails in Generative AI Applications](https://developer.nvidia.com/blog/measuring-the-effectiveness-and-performance-of-ai-guardrails-in-generative-ai-applications/) on developer.nvidia.com.

 ### Moderation Rails